 Baldwin County's partnership with Coastal Alabama Community College provides Workforce Development funds that allow dual enrollment tuition for students to earn dual enrollment credit if they meet the GPA criteria.
-Students may earn high school credit as well as college credit in the following career technical courses: Industrial Maintenance, Welding, HV/ACR, Hospitality and Tourism, EMT and Aviation.
+Students may earn high school credit as well as college credit in the following career technical courses: Industrial Maintenance, Welding, HV/ACR, Hospitality and Tourism, EMT Mechatronics Engineering, Marine Engine Repair, Cybersecurity, Early Childhood/Education and Aviation.
 Academic dual enrollment is also an option for students at the base school.

 16. Sec.
-1112(b)(12)(B)

-If determined appropriate by the local educational agency, describe how such an agency will support programs that coordinate and integrate work-based learning opportunities that provide students in-depth interaction with industry professionals and, if appropriate, academic credit.
+1112(b)(12)(B) If determined appropriate by the local educational agency, describe how such an agency will support programs that coordinate and integrate work-based learning opportunities that provide students in-depth interaction with industry professionals and, if appropriate, academic credit.

-Work-based learning is awarded as high school credit in all high schools in Baldwin County in the junior or senior year, with exception of the Virtual High School.
+Work-based learning is awarded as high school credit in all high schools in Baldwin County in the junior or senior year.
 Under the Work Based Learning umbrella, cooperative experiences, internships, pre-apprenticeships and apprenticeships are being implemented through the office of career and technical education.